Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Overlapping Schwarz Domain Decomposition Preconditioners

-The restriction operators $R_i$ can be interpreted as Boolean extraction matrices selecting the degrees of freedom belonging to the index set $\mathcal{I}_i$.
-In particular, each $R_i$ is a submatrix of the identity matrix that extracts the components of a global vector associated with the poses in the $i$-th subdomain.

-In the context of pose graph SLAM, the index sets $\mathcal{I}_i$ correspond to subsets of robot poses, so that each subdomain represents a contiguous segment of the robot trajectory.

 Overlapping Schwarz methods are a subclass within DDM, which use overlapping subdomains.
 For additive one-level overlapping Schwarz, local corrections are computed on each subdomain and then combined additively to a global approximate solution; see~\eqref{eq:OS-preconditioner}.
-This method then takes the role of the preconditioner in a Krylov method such as conjugate gradients.

-The amount of overlap is a parameter in overlapping Schwarz methods.
-The case where the overlap is restricted to a single layer of degrees of freedom adjacent to the interface between neighboring subdomains is referred to as \emph{minimal overlap}.
-Here, the interface denotes the common boundary between two neighboring subdomains.
-Increasing the overlap generally improves the convergence of the method, but also increases the computational cost of the local subdomain solves.

-Conceptually, the same decomposition principles can be applied to robot trajectory that is represented in the form of pose graphs; see Fig.~\ref{fig:trajectory_overlap}.
-In graph-based SLAM, the linear systems to be solved arise from the Gauss--Newton linearization of the nonlinear least-squares problem.
-The resulting system matrix has the form $A=H_{GN}=J^T W J$; see~(\ref{eq:hgn}).
-The matrix $A$ is sparse and exhibits a block structure corresponding to the robot poses.
-Throughout this paper, we will use minimal overlap as visualized in Fig.~\ref{fig:trajectory_overlap}.
+Two-level methods add a mechanism for fast global transport of information.